waleedikhlaq001/react-rentr/README.md

 2. **Onboarding Screens**:

     - Signup and Login forms with validation.
+    - OTP on vai phone number
+    - User details form
+    - Payment processing form
     - Error handling and user feedback.

 3. **Dashboard**:

     - Payment details and account management.
+    - Analytics and charts for payment tracking.
-    - User-friendly modals like `PauseAccountModal` for account actions.
+    - User-friendly modals like `AccountModal`, `PauseAccountModal` and `CloseAccount` for account actions.

 4. **Responsive Design**:
     - Fully responsive for desktop, tablet, and mobile views.